Aion-Interface/Aion.Log/README.md

 > We are not users of technology.
 We are becoming it.
 > And it is becoming us.

-This repository contains the full text in PDF format.
+This repository contains the full text in PDF format in german.
-Other formats and expansions may follow.
+Other formats, expansions and languages may follow.

 ## License